THELAZYKING/100-Days-of-JavaScript/README.md

 2. *Intermediate Developers* | `I associate this level with those who know these technology but don't know it in depth`| This is a Fun Revision as well as a good Practice along with doing projects.

-3. *Advanced Developers* | `Comfortable with these technology `| Kindly help the Community with Tips and how to Improve The Course.
+3. *Advanced Developers* | `Comfortable with these technology `| Kindly help the Community with Tips and how to improve this repository .
 I would love to improve this challenge with your Valuable Challenge.

 ## About Video Resources